elva329/RubyOnRails-BlogApp/README.md

 # RubyOnRails-BlogApp
 This is a blog application that built using Ruby on Rails.

-# It covers following two major functionalities.
+# It covers following two major functionalities:

 1. CRUD artile
 2. CRUD comment